-Botero’s art came into being in Montecarlo, in the privacy of one of his studios; a unique and unmistakable style that has made the Colombian maestro into the painter and sculptor of volume par excellence, becoming one of the most highly-valued contemporary artists in the international arts world.
+In the privacy of his studio in Montecarlo, the art of Fernando Botero comes into being; a unique, unmistakable style that has turned the Colombian maestro into the quintessential painter and sculptor of volume, as well as one of the most highly-regarded contemporary artists in the international art world.

 - Two sections produced using high-density polyurethane, with a relief effect and a glossy, textured green lacquer finish.
 The case is held shut by neodymium magnets.